loopnlearn/loopbuildscripts/README.md

 These scripts simplify some tasks for building *Loop*, *Trio* and other DIY code from the GitHub repositories.

-The downloaded code that these scripts help you build or modify is provided as open source, and it is your responsibility to review the code.
-Open source code is experimental and intended for testing, research, and educational purposes; it is not approved for therapy.
+The code that these scripts help you download, build or modify is provided as open source (OS), and it is your responsibility to review the code and understand how each app works.
+This code is experimental and intended for testing, research, and educational purposes; it is not approved for therapy.
 Patches or customizations are even more experimental.
-You take full responsibility for building and running this system, and you do so at your own risk.
+You take full responsibility for building and running an OS app, and you do so at your own risk.

 * [*Loop* Users](#loop-users)
 * [*Trio* Users](#trio-users)